marked42/learning-notes/html/html.md

 1. **tabbable** element can be navigated sequentially in normal order with `Tab` key, use `Shift+Tab` key to navigate sequentially in reverse order.
 1. For composite element like radio button group, all radio buttons in it is **focusable**, but only one radio button is **tabbable**.
 If composite element receives focus when navigated with `Tab` and `Shift+Tab` key, the only **tabbable** element is focused automatically.
 Other **non-tabbable** but **focusable** elements can be navigated with arrows keys.

-Global attribute `tab-index` indicates how an element receives and loses focus with keyboard navigation.
+Global attribute `tabindex` indicates how an element receives and loses focus with keyboard navigation.

 1. Negative value (`tabindex="-1"` by _default_) means an element is **focusable** but not **tabbable**.
-1. `tab-index="0"` means an element is tabbable.
+1. `tabindex="0"` means an element is tabbable.
 1. Positive value means element should be navigated in sequential order by its value.
 Maximum value is `32767`.

-Tabbable elements with positive integer value are navigated in ascending order firstly, then elements with `tab-index="0"` or invalid value are navigated by its order in document source.
-Elements with negative integer value for `tab-index` cannot be navigated by keyboard.
+Tabbable elements with positive integer value are navigated in ascending order firstly, then elements with `tabindex="0"` or invalid value are navigated by its order in document source.
+Elements with negative integer value for `tabindex` cannot be navigated by keyboard.

 Reference